wusung/LunarSocket/README.md

 - `fileStorage` - Stores the data in the provided json file.
 - `Redis` - Stores the data in a Redis database; (Requires RedisJson)

+# Permission system

+You can add permissions for roles, the permission is very easy.
+The permissions for a command is simply `command.<NAME>` where `<NAME>` is the command name.
+For example `command.broadcast` is the permission for the broadcast command.

+Here is a list of the special permissions:

+- `*` - All permissions
+- `customization.displayColor` - Let the user put a custom icon color through the API
+- `customization.displayIconColor` - Let the user put a custom plus color through the API

+_More the come soon with customization 👀_

 # 🚀 Starting the server

 ```bash